-Direct entry to the programme will be considered for candidates who hold a primary degree, with a minimum of second-class honours, grade two, in a relevant discipline.
+Direct entry to the programme will be considered for candidates who hold a primary degree (NFQ Level 8), with a minimum of Second-Class Honours, Grade Two (H2.2), in a relevant discipline.
 Where a prospective student has not attained the required academic level prior to their application, and in keeping with University policy on equality of access and opportunity, additional opportunities for entry to the programme will be available.
 These are offered through Recognition of Prior Learning (RPL).

 Candidates will normally be expected to be working in the area of practice which they hope to study over the course of the programme.
 The programme will incorporate a separate external practice placement.